 From our model results, the orbital radius of maximum asymmetry depends primarily on the internal density of the particles.
-The observed peak near A128.0 favors an internal density of 450 kg m-3, although this varies slightly with the assumed elasticity and size distribution.
-This value gives a good match to the observed asymmetry amplitude in the inner B ring, and is consistent with the absence of observed asymmetry in the C ring.
+The observed peak near A128.0 favors an internal density around 450 kg m-3, although this varies slightly with the assumed elasticity and size distribution.
+This value also gives a good match to the observed asymmetry amplitude in the inner B ring, and is consistent with the absence of any observed asymmetry in the C ring.
 The regional variations in the A ring asymmetry probably reflect underlying differences in particle properties.
 For example, the very large peak asymmetry amplitude near A128.0 requires a rather narrow size distribution, because an abundance of relatively small particles would otherwise mute the contrast between the wakes and the gaps.
 We propose that the steep decline in amplitude in the inner A ring is associated with a broader size distribution in this region.
-This is consistent with the observed shift of $\Delta \theta{\min}$ away from the ansa, although increased particle elasticity could also account for the decreased wake contrast.
+This is consistent with the observed shift of $\Delta \theta{\min}$ away from the ansa with decreasing radius in the region a = 126,000-130,000 km, although increased particle elasticity could also account for the decreased wake contrast.
 Similar arguments apply for the outer A ring, where the observed decrease in asymmetry amplitude and the shift in $\Delta \theta{\min}$ away from the ansa can be explained as the result of either a more extended size distribution or increased clumpiness of the wakes.
 Alternatively, Dones et al. (1993) suggested that the satellite resonances could effectively pump up the velocity dispersion of the ring beyond the Encke gap, reducing the wake contrast.
-However, Colwell et al. (2006a) argued that density waves are damped very close to exact resonance, so that their overall effect on the rings should be small.
-Instead, they attributed the weaker asymmetry in the outer A ring to a lower overall surface density in this region.
-Our proposed explanation has the attractive feature of accounting for the observed shift of $\Delta \theta{\min}$ in a natural way.
+Colwell et al. (2006) argued instead that density waves are damped very close to exact resonance, so that their overall effect on the rings should be small.
+They attributed the weaker asymmetry in the outer A ring to a lower overall surface density in this region.

 Recent Cassini spacecraft measurements have provided additional evidence for azimuthal ring optical depth variations from a variety of experiments.
-For example, multiple Radio Science Subsystem (RSS) occultations at several ring longitudes show substantial asymmetry in the A ring as well as weaker variations in the B ring (Marouf et al. 2006).
-Using the VIMS instrument, Nicholson et al. (2006) observed a set of grazing occultations of o Ceti by the outer A ring, which showed extremely strong variations of slant path optical depth with orbital longitude, matching the expected signatures of tilted wakes.
-The asymmetry peaked near a = 129,000 km, consistent with our results and earlier Voyager findings (Dones et al. 1993).
-Using a simple physical model of the wakes as opaque infinite cylinders with elliptical cross sections, they were able to estimate the relative widths and horizontal separations of the wakes, their orientation direction, and their approximate vertical thickness.
-The wake orientation was between $18^{\circ}$ and $26^{\circ}$ , relative to the azimuthal direction, comparable to our results.
-They estimated the vertical thickness of the wakes to be 9 - 12% of the wake wavelength, a bit smaller than our estimate of $H/\lambda \sim 1/6$ (17%) (see Table 3).
+For example, multiple Radio Science Subsystem (RSS) occultations at several ring longitudes show substantial asymmetry in the A ring as well as weaker variations in the B ring (Marouf et al., 2006).
+Using the VIMS instrument, Nicholson et al. (2005b) and Hedman et al. (2007) observed a set of grazing occultations of o Ceti by the outer A ring, which showed extremely strong variations of slant path optical depth with orbital longitude, matching the expected signatures of tilted wakes.
+The asymmetry peaked near a = 129,000 km, consistent with our results and earlier Voyager findings (Dones et al., 1993).
+Using a simple physical model of the wakes as opaque infinite cylinders with elliptical crosssections, they were able to estimate the relative widths and horizontal separations of the wakes, their orientation direction, and their approximate vertical thickness.
+The wake orientation was between 18° and 26°, relative to the azimuthal direction, comparable to our results.
+They estimated the vertical thickness of the wakes to be 9-12% of the wake wavelength, a bit smaller than our estimate of $H/\lambda \sim 1/6$ (17%) (see Table 3).